GSA/digitalgov.gov/content/posts/2014-09-17-save-the-date-techstate-mobile-diplomacy-event.md

 ---
+url: /2014/09/17/save-the-date-techstate-mobile-diplomacy-event/
 date: 2014-09-17 1:57:19 -0400
-title: 'Save the Date\: Tech@State Mobile Diplomacy Event'
+title: 'Save the Date: Tech@State Mobile Diplomacy Event'
 summary: 'Sign up now to join fellow MobileGov Community of Practice members for Tech@State&amp;#8217;s Mobile Diplomacy conference on Friday, October 3, 2014!
 Your attendance will let you participate in a variety of panels, ignite and breakout sessions about mobile development relevant to all digital government innovators.&nbsp;Members of the Mobile'
-authors: [jparcell]
+authors:
+  - jparcell
 categories:
   - Mobile
 tag: